Folk Orthodoxy: Theotokos

-Slavs Mother of God was perceived by the Slavs as the patroness of women, women's work, women in childbirth, the protector from trouble, evil forces, misfortune and suffering, the heavenly intercessor, responsive, merciful and compassionate.
-Therefore, she is often referred to in Apocryphal Prayer, Zagovory, spells.
+The Slavs perceived the Mother of God as the patroness of women, women's work, and women in childbirth; the protector from trouble, evil forces, misfortune, and suffering; and the heavenly intercessor, responsive, merciful, and compassionate.
+Therefore, she is often referred to in Apocryphal Prayer, Zagovory, and spells.
 The Virgin Mary is a favorite character in folk legends, often having a bookish apocryphal source.

-The patronage of women in childbirth is due to the traditional perception of the maternal beginning in the image of the Mother of God, which is emphasized by the etymological connection of her name with the word "birth".
-The Virgin Mary was usually approached with a request for help in difficult deliveries, on the day of the Nativity of the Virgin, pregnant women prayed for the easy release from the childbirth.
+The Mother of God's patronage of women in childbirth is due to the traditional perception of the maternal beginning in her image, which is emphasized by the etymological connection of her name with the word "birth".
+The Virgin Mary was usually approached with a request for help in difficult deliveries; on the day of the Nativity of the Virgin, pregnant women prayed for the easy release from the childbirth.
 The Virgin Mary was also perceived not only as the Mother of God, but also as the birth mother for all people.
-In this sense she in peasant consciousness correlated with the Mother of the raw earth.
-This relationship is also found in the traditional notions of swearing: in the popular environment it was believed that it offends the three mothers of man – the Mother of God, Mat Zemlya and the native mother.
-The Russians have a well-known saying: when one swears in foul language – "the Mother of God falls face down in the mud".
+In this sense, she correlated, in peasant consciousness, with the Mother of the raw earth.
+This relationship is also found in the traditional notions of swearing: in the popular environment it was believed that it offends the three mothers of man—the Mother of God, Mat Zemlya, and the native mother.
+The Russians have a well-known saying: when one swears in foul language: "the Mother of God falls face down in the mud."

 The connection of the cults of the Mother of God and the Mother of the raw earth was recorded in the 1920s in Pereslavl-Zalessky Uyezd, Vladimir Province.
-Here during a strong drought the men in despair began beating dry lumps of earth in the fields with beater hammers, to which the women demanded to stop, saying that by doing so they were beating "the Mother of the Most Holy Mother of God herself".
+Here, during a strong drought, the men in despair began beating dry lumps of earth in the fields with beater hammers.
+In response, the women demanded them to stop, saying that by doing so they were beating "the Mother of the Most Holy Mother of God herself".
 The connection of the Virgin with agriculture is evidenced by the timing in some places in Russian rituals relating to the ceremonial beginning of sowing on Blagoveshcheniye.
-In order to have a good harvest, the grain for sowing was consecrated on this day, and then an icon of the Virgin Mary was placed in the vessel with the grain, and a sentence was pronounced:
+To have a good harvest, the grain for sowing was consecrated on this day, an icon of the Virgin Mary was placed in the vessel with the grain, and a sentence was pronounced: